videoDAC/livepeer-broadcaster/README.md

 #### Publish a test source

-`FFmpeg` can be used to generate and publish a test source of content to `simple-streaming-server`:
+`FFmpeg` can be used to generate and publish a test source of content to Livepeer Broadcaster:

-0. Make sure `simple-streaming-server` is running on localhost `127.0.0.1`.
+0. Make sure Livepeer Broadcaster is running on localhost `127.0.0.1`.

 1. Run the following command:
 ```